Let's Go Sightseeing!

 Sunday, 24 July 2022 – North Kolkata Sightseeing

 What a generous breakfast spread at Kava, the Fairfield restaurant!
 It set me up for a walking & sightseeing day ahead.
 First up was the Howrah Bridge.
-My nemesis, the rain, had begun to fall again in a milder format; that emboldened me to walk the length of the Bridge & feel history exude from its every joint!
+My nemesis, the rain, had begun to fall again in a milder format.
+This emboldened me to walk the length of the Bridge.
+I felt history exude from its every joint!

 Playing catch-up!